Karenm0633/github-tutorial-1/README.md

 #### Making a file in Cloud9
 In every directory, there should be a README.md file, so that's what you will be making
-1. type in `touch README.md` in the command line. `touch` means to make a new file that you can type your code in. `README.md` is the file name.
+1. Type in `touch README.md` in the command line. `touch` means to make a new file that you can type your code in. `README.md` is the file name.
 2. Open your first-repo directory and go into the README.md file.
 3. Type in whatever you want; it could be "woigjmwaogw" or "Hello World!"
 4. type in ctrl + S to save your file